An Easy Guide on How to Make Images Accessible

 A Few More Tips to Make Images Accessible

-Here are top three ways for creating image accessibility:
+Here are the top three ways to create image accessibility:

-- Add alt text and title if you want your images to be conveyed by all users.
+- Add alt text and title if you want your images to be conveyed to all users.

 - If the picture is purely decorative, provide at least null alt text (alt=””).